SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 (phrase 6 & )

-Phrase 1 covers access to basic services, as defined in the UN Statistics Division Metadata repository (<a id="SDGT+Is">[UN Metadata Repository, 2022](#f1)</a>) https://unstats.un.org/sdgs/metadata/files/Metadata-01-04-01.pdf
+Phrase 1 covers access to basic services, as defined in the (<a id="SDGT+IsMet">[UN Statistics Dvision SDG Indicators Metadata Repository, 2022](#f11)</a>) https://unstats.un.org/sdgs/metadata/files/Metadata-01-04-01.pdf

-We only include the general terms.
-This is rather boread but most of the basic services are covered in more detail in its spesific SDG (drinking water services, basic sanitation services, basic hygiene facilities in SDG 6; basic information services in SDG 9.c.1 (https://unstats.un.org/sdgs/metadata/files/Metadata-09-0C-01.pdf) ; clean fuels  in SDG 7, basic waste collection services SDG Indicator 11.6.1, basic mobility in SDG 11.2.1, basic education services SDG 4.1.1, basic health care in SDG 3.8.1.
+*We only include the general terms.
+This is rather boread but most of the basic services are covered in more detail in its spesific SDG (drinking water services, basic sanitation services, basic hygiene facilities in SDG 6; basic information services in SDG 9.c.1 (https://unstats.un.org/sdgs/metadata/files/Metadata-09-0C-01.pdf) ; clean fuels  in SDG 7, basic waste collection services SDG Indicator 11.6.1, basic mobility in SDG 11.2.1, basic education services SDG 4.1.1, basic health care in SDG 3.8.1.*

 WORK IN PROGRESS DIFFERENT VERSJONS NEEDS FURTHER TESTING